CholiRat/Caso-1-20MinCoach/README.md

 ### 3.6 Services
 The platform depends on several APIs to provide its services to the user.

 Here is a brief list of services that must be implemented.

 ##### Notification service
+For notifications, the API selected is OneSignal.
 ##### Payment service
+A variety of payment methods must be included in the system.
+A factory design is used to create different payment methods that can be configured separately.
 ##### Security service
-In order to manage user roles and permissions, Auth0
+In order to manage user roles and permissions, Auth0 will be integrated in the system.
 ##### Video session service
+The service Daily.co allows 20minCoach to connect users and coaches in video sessions.
 ##### Geolocation service
+Due to its easy integration, Google Maps API will be used for this project.
 ##### Image storage service
+Cloudinary is the API proposed for saving avatar and portfolio images.
 ##### Log service
+Cloudwatch Frontlogger will register logs on the web app and save them for a 2-year period.

 ### 3.7 Background jobs